Space of dark states in Tavis-Cummings model: Structure of the dark subspace

 which is schematically depicted in Figure 1.

 The linear span of the set $ A $ is denoted by $ L (A) $, the orthogonal complement to the subspace $ L $ is denoted by $ L^\perp $, the cardinality of an arbitrary set $ A $ is denoted by $ | A | $.

-Let $ i, j $ be a pair of numbers of basis states, $ i \neq j $.
-Consider the two-cubit space $ l (i, j) $, generated by the qubits with numbers $ i $ and $ j $, and introduce the following notation for singlet and triplet states in this space:
+Let $p,q$ be a pair of numbers of qubits, $p\neq q$.
+Consider the two qubit space $l(p,q)$, generated by the qubits with numbers $ p$ and $ q$, and introduce the following notation for singlet and triplet states in this space:

 The first is a singlet, the other three are triplet states.
-These states form an orthogonal basis in $ l (i, j) $.
+These states form an orthogonal basis in $ l (p,q) $.

-Consider an arbitrary state $ | \Psi \rangle \in L (B^n_k) $ and let $ (i, j) | \Psi \rangle $ denote the state obtained from $ | \Psi \rangle $ by permuting the qubits $ i $ and $ j $.
+Consider an arbitrary state $ | \Psi \rangle \in L (B^n_k) $ and let $ (p,q) | \Psi \rangle $ denote the state obtained from $ | \Psi \rangle $ by permuting the qubits $ p$ and $ q$.
 We introduce the antisymmetrization procedure for the state $ | \Psi \rangle $ - by the equality

-We note that if $|\Psi\rangle$ was dark then $An_{i,j}|\Psi\rangle$ will be dark as well for all $i,j$.
+We note that if $|\Psi\rangle$ was dark then $An_{p,q}|\Psi\rangle$ will be dark as well for all $p,q$.